 The burly Vasque Men's Bitterroot GTX Boot wasn't made for a cakewalk in the park--unless the cakes are dehydrated and the park is in the Rocky Mountains.
 Guaranteed waterproof breathable construction, plenty of ankle support, and long-distance cushioning are just a few of the features that make the Bitterroot Boot a sturdy and reliable choice for stomping rugged ground.

 - Backcountry.com refers to the men's version

 Free Shipping.
-Vasque Men's Bitterroot GTX Boot DECENT FEATURES of the Vasque Men's Breeze 2.0 Boot Reflective Piping Running shoe technology incorporated Reconfigured to be lighter, tougher and more breathable than the original Made for lighter loads and a faster pace The SPECS of the Vasque Men's Breeze 2.0 Boot Weight: 2 lbs 7 oz / 1104 g Last: Arc Tempo Upper: 2.0mm Waterproof Nubuck Leather and Airmesh, Molded Rubber Toe Bumper Footbed: Dual Density EVA Midsole: Dual Density EVA, Molded TPU Plate Outsole: Vasque Exclusive Vibram Contact
+Vasque Men's Bitterroot GTX Boot FEATURES of the Vasque Men's Breeze 2.0 Boot Reflective Piping Running shoe technology incorporated Reconfigured to be lighter, tougher and more breathable than the original Made for lighter loads and a faster pace SPECIFICATIONS of the Vasque Men's Breeze 2.0 Boot Weight: 2 lbs 7 oz / 1104 g Last: Arc Tempo Upper: 2.0mm Waterproof Nubuck Leather and Airmesh, Molded Rubber Toe Bumper Footbed: Dual Density EVA Midsole: Dual Density EVA, Molded TPU Plate Outsole: Vasque Exclusive Vibram Contact

 - Moosejaw refers to the men's version